powersync-ja/powersync.dart/demos/local-only-todolist/README.md

 ![diagram-3](./assets/local-only-readme-3.png)

+Note:
-At this point, being signed in no longer determines which schema should be used, as the user's session expiring and explicitly signing out trigger different behaviors.
-If the session expires, the user can continue interacting with their data.
-However, if the user explicitly logs out, all data is cleared, effectively resetting the app.
+If the user now signs out, all data is cleared, effectively resetting the app to the initial local-only state.
 To manage this, an additional local storage mechanism is used to track which schema is currently in use, as seen [here](./lib/models/sync_mode.dart).
-Note that any other local storage solution would work as long as it's not using the PowerSync database (chicken and egg problem).

 # Limitations